Wanna Date Update | Shark Tank Season 11

 She has dates every day, she says, and loves the idea of spreading them on everything.
 So she created Wanna Date, which is basically a line of date spreads.

-The spreads are low calorie, vegan, oil free, have no added sugar, plus they do not contain any cholesterol.
+The spreads are low-calorie, vegan, oil-free, and have no added sugar, plus they do not contain any cholesterol.
 In short, it’s a health foodie’s dream.

-Melissa volunteers her sales numbers: in the last ten months, she’s has $31,000 in sales, mostly through wholesale, fairs, and markets.
+Melissa volunteers her sales numbers: in the last ten months, she’s had $31,000 in sales, mostly through wholesale, fairs, and markets.

 Then, Lori Greiner chimes in.
 She says the company isn’t established enough for her, so she eventually drops out.